ministryofjustice/hmpps-delius-core-terraform/elasticsearch/README.md

 # Elasticsearch
 An Elasticsearch domain used for indexing and searching contact records within the Delius system.

-The index will be populated by a procedure in the Delius database.
-The Delius API provides a search endpoint for surfacing the indexed data to authorised systems.
+The index will be populated by a procedure in the Delius database, and a search endpoint is provided by Delius API for surfacing the indexed data to authorised systems.

 ## Configuration
 Configure the AWS resources using the `default_contact_search_config` and `contact_search_config` variables in the [hmpps-env-configs](https://github.com/ministryofjustice/hmpps-env-configs) repository.